Nadal plans to play Wimbledon after foot treatment

 He said he would travel to London on Monday and play in the exhibition event at Hurlingham, which begins on Tuesday.

-The two-time Wimbledon champion has been practising on the grass courts in Mallorca to test his fitness for Wimbledon.
+The two-time Wimbledon champion has been practising on the grass courts in Mallorca to test his fitness.

 Nadal has a rare degenerative condition called Muller-Weiss syndrome, which affects the bones in the feet, and last year feared his career was over because of the condition.